Signs you’re overtraining and how to recover

 Your maximal heart rate (HRmax) can be measured using the formula [5]:

-- HRmax = 220 – Age
+• HRmax = 220 – Age

-So, if you are a healthy 32-year-old, your maximal recommended heart rate would be: 220 – 32 = 188 bpm.
+So, if you are a healthy 32-year-old, your maximal recommended heart rate would be 220 – 32 = 188 bpm.

 4. Accept outside influences will impact your training

-Look at all the external forces around your training – work and social life pressures, emotional upheaval, and relationship stress can massively impact on your ability to recover.
+Look at all the external forces around your training – work and social life pressures, emotional upheaval, and relationship stress can massively impact your ability to recover.

 Ensuring you have a healthy balance between training and other life commitments will give your body the time to rest.
 If you are stressed, high-intensity training can heighten your cortisol levels further and do more harm than good.